 What are the best bargains in your neighbourhood?

-I’ve been buying my fruit from the same vendor at Graham Street Market for over two decades – she always tells me what’s sweet and what’s good or not good to buy.
+I’ve been buying my fruit from the same vendor at Graham Street Market for over two decades.
+She always tells me what’s sweet and what’s good or not good to buy.

 Surdham Amano of Flowbooks on Jervois Street has been my friend for years.
 He loves to chat with customers about books, Buddhism, philosophy – everything under the sun.
 He says the name “Flow” derives from the notion of recycling books so they’re never thrown away.
 I return the books when I’ve finished so they can flow on to someone else.
 I wrote a poem about Flow for a Peel Street Poetry event when Surdham had to move his shop to a new location a few years ago.